 So you read this post – “6 tips before applying” and you think, “This sounds like a good idea.
 Let’s apply to SBIR”.

 The first thing that I tell clients before any data collection or writing starts that they have to start the registration process.
-With SBIR registration, requires various different platforms and sometimes more than one platform depending on the agency.
+SBIR registration requires various different platforms and sometimes more than one platform depending on the agency.